SocketCluster/socketcluster/README.md

 SocketCluster was designed to be modular so that you can run other frameworks like express on top of it (or build your own!)

-Unlike other realtime engines, SocketCluster deploys itself as a cluster of processes in order to make use of all CPUs/cores on a machine/instance - This offers a more consistent performance for users and lets you scale vertically without limits.
+Unlike other realtime engines, SocketCluster deploys itself as a cluster of processes in order to make use of all CPUs/cores on a machine/instance - This offers a more consistent performance for users and lets you scale vertically without theoretical limits (so long as you can throw more CPU cores at it).
 SocketCluster workers are highly parallelized - Asymptotically speaking, SocketCluster is N times faster than any comparable single-threaded WebSocket/HTTP server (where N is the number of CPUs/cores available on your machine).